tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - Wants Praise and elaborate celebrations will prompt compliments
  - **[[The Stalk Seer]]:**
 	 - Sanctuary
-		 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence,
+		 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence, all built with respect to an enormous stalk
 		 - Stalk fiber sits around the room in large piles being woven by acolytes,
 	 - Acolytes
+		 - Bodies resemble large stick insects, 4 sets of arms and large mandibles
 	 - Seer
 		 - stalk seer sits on a mat nots in the stalk open and reveal eyes, much more down to earth in this way
 		 - it can telepathically communicate w/ u
 		 - It can see through eyes in the stalks, but it cannot see the past or the future
+		 - Something is awakens
  - **Rotten Seer:**
  - **[[The Carved Seer]]:** [[The Willow knight]]
 	 - Requires constant treatment, acolytes tending to their runic flesh carvings.